Lyft’s law enforcement support

-We believe that law enforcement agencies play a critical role in keeping our society safe.
-If Lyft has information necessary to assist law enforcement, we will make it available when presented with valid legal process.
-In recognizing the needs of law enforcement agencies, we have streamlined the process by which law enforcement can obtain information from Lyft by providing a dedicated online system for law enforcement officers to submit lawful requests for data, track requests, and obtain responsive data from Lyft.
-To ensure that law enforcement requests are addressed and complied with promptly, we have a team of dedicated specialists who manage and respond to all legal requests received from law enforcement agencies.
+If Lyft has information necessary to assist law enforcement or government agencies, we will make it available when presented with valid legal process.
+We have a dedicated online system for law enforcement officers to submit lawful requests for data, track requests, and obtain responsive data from Lyft.
+We have a team of dedicated specialists who manage and promptly respond to all legal requests received from law enforcement agencies.

-We publish these legal process guidelines to help government and law enforcement agencies understand the data we have and how to properly submit requests in order to receive prompt responses.
+Please review the below Guidelines prior to submitting a request.
+These legal process guidelines are designed to help government and law enforcement agencies understand the data we have and how to properly submit requests in order to receive prompt responses.

 The following guidelines are intended to provide guidance to law enforcement officials about the legal process for seeking records from Lyft.

 What is Lyft and what records do we have?

 Lyft is a technology company that operates an application, website, and technology platform which provides a marketplace where persons who seek transportation to certain destinations (“Riders”) can be matched with transportation options to such destinations.
 One option for Riders is to request a ride from rideshare drivers who are driving to or through those destinations (“Drivers”)(collectively “Users”).
 Users authorize Lyft to match them with a Driver or Rider based on factors such as location, the estimated time to pickup, destination, user preferences, and platform efficiency, and to cancel an existing match and rematch based on the same considerations.
 In certain markets, Riders may also have the option to rent bikes or scooters through the Lyft Platform to ride to their destination.
 In some markets these bikes and scooters are owned by Lyft.
 In other markets Lyft operates a bike-share or scooter-share program on behalf of third parties.